boostorg/boost/more/getting_started/windows.rst

    information to encode the name of the correct library into your object files; the linker selects the library with that name from the directories you've told it to search.

+   The GCC toolchains (Cygwin and MinGW) are notable exceptions;
+   GCC users should refer to the `linking instructions for Unix variant OSes`__ for the appropriate command-line options to use.

+__ unix-variants.html#link-your-program-to-a-boost-library

 Link From Within the Visual Studio IDE
 --------------------------------------